danallison/collectiveprovidence.church/index.md

 Members of the Church of Collective Providence are united by one thing: our commitment to reciprocity.

 All that is required to become a member is to **write down on a piece of paper your heartfelt commitment to practicing reciprocity in your life to the best of your ability for the benefit of all**.
 That's it.
 Once you have written down your commitment, you are now a member of the church.

+## How to participate

+Unlike a typical church, the Church of Collective Providence is a leaderless organization governed by democracy improv.
+This governance structure allows members to coordinate quickly to find creative ways of supporting each other without requiring permission from any leadership hierarchy.
+Every member has the authority to initiate collective action in service of our mission.

+There are no official communication channels or information sources other than this website and the social media hashtag #collectiveprovidence.
+Participation in the church is basically one big improv game.

+Ultimately, how you participate is something you must decide for yourself.
+It’s up to you how publicly or privately you wish to honor your commitment.